elbarhichi/Welding-Quality-Prediction/README.md

 ## Conclusion

 The project demonstrated that machine learning can effectively predict weld quality, enhancing reliability over traditional expert-driven methods.
-Supervised learning, particularly XGBoost without PCA, provided strong performance for most targets, while self-training approaches showed improvement for targets with high missing data.
+Supervised learning, particularly using PCA with different models and XGBoost without PCA, provided strong performance for most targets, while self-training approaches showed improvement for targets with high missing data.
 These findings support a scalable solution applicable to other industries requiring consistent quality assessments.

 Future work may explore additional semi-supervised methods like label propagation or integrate domain-specific constraints for enhanced model interpretability and performance.